-Need for Better Autism Treatments, Research and Services
+Urgent Need for Autism Treatments, Research and Services

-With one in 110 children now diagnosed with autism, and autism mortality rates doubling that of the general population,(1) NAA is once again calling upon legislators and government health agencies to declare autism a national health emergency.
+With autism mortality rates doubling that of the general population(1), NAA is once again calling upon legislators and government health agencies to declare autism a national health emergency.

 Parents of children diagnosed with autism are asking for more research funding, better services, and wider access to safety equipment including tracking devices.